lord-thetford/lord-thetford/README.md

   - 🗣️ linguistics
   - 🏰 but above all else history!
 - ⏳ My favorite history topics:
-  - 🇫🇷 the French Revolution and the Napoleonic Wars
+  - 🇫🇷 the French Revolution and the age of Napoleon
   - 📜 the ["English Revolution"](https://en.wikipedia.org/wiki/English_Revolution) of the Stuart period
-  - ⚜️ the Hundred Years' War
+  - ⚜️🦁 the Hundred Years' War
   - ⚓ the ["Second"](https://en.wikipedia.org/wiki/Second_Hundred_Years'_War) Hundred Years' War
   - 🗺️ the ["New Imperialism"](https://en.wikipedia.org/wiki/New_Imperialism) of the 19th century through decolonization
   - 🪖 World War I